WJAX-TV: WNFT: Second-rated independent

 Jim Kontoleon, a former general manager of WTLV (channel 12), joined the staff as a consultant at the start of 1982 before becoming general manager.
 Under Kontoleon, management consciously began uncoupling channel 47 from its religious image and programming.
 Christian Television of Jacksonville, which had continued to exist as a producer of religious programming for WXAO, shut down that May.
-In February 1983, most of the prime time religious programming was removed from the station's lineup, with The 700 Club moving into the 10 p.m. hour.
+The station briefly aired an 11 p.m. newscast from April 1982 to January 1983 but it suffered from low ratings.
+In February 1983, most of the prime time religious programming was removed from the station's lineup, with The 700 Club moving to the 10 p.m. hour.
 The station added more children's programming, including the syndicated TV Powww, which moved from WAWS.
 On August 8, it adopted a new call sign, WNFT (for North Florida Television).
-Kontoleon, who was known on-air for frequent editorials, departed WNFT in late 1983 to run WTWS in New London, Connecticut.
+Kontoleon, who was known on-air for frequent editorials and a string of promotional gimmicks, departed WNFT in late 1983 to run WTWS in New London, Connecticut.

 With Kontoleon out, the McGehees invested in new programming and a signal upgrade; the station's antenna had been damaged in May 1982, affecting its signal, but this was not known for more than a year.
 The relaunch gave WAWS stiffer competition.
 However, the gap between the two stations widened again after WAWS became the Jacksonville affiliate of the startup Fox network.
 In 1988, the station increased its effective radiated power to 5 million watts.
 In spite of the increase, WNFT continued to struggle to shed the image it had earned in its early years as a "small-time" Christian station, and WAWS continued to lead WNFT in sign-on-to-sign-off ratings.